iterative/dvc.org/content/docs/command-reference/run.md

   in the workspace, you can use `dvc commit` to force DVC to track them (as if the stage had run).

-  This is useful, for example, to define a full `dvc.yaml` pipeline first, and run it all at once later (with `dvc repro`).
+  This option is useful, for example, to define a full `dvc.yaml` pipeline first, and run it all at once later (with `dvc repro`).

 - `-f`, `--force` - overwrite an existing stage in `dvc.yaml` file without asking for confirmation.